Understanding the IRDAI Surety Bond Reform: A New Era for Contract Guarantees in India

 Exposure Limits & Guarantee Size

-IRDAI initially set caps such as guarantees up to ~30% of contract value for surety bonds; these ropes have been loosened to enhance flexibility.
+IRDAI initially set caps such as guarantees up to ~30% of contract value for surety bonds.
+These limits have been loosened to enhance flexibility, allowing for larger guarantees that can better meet project needs.

 Product Filing & Reporting

-Insurers must file their surety bond products for regulatory review and submit data for monitoring, ensuring transparency and oversight.
+Insurers must file their surety bond products for regulatory review and submit data for monitoring.
+This ensures transparency and oversight, fostering trust in the new system.

 What You Need to Know as a Stakeholder